 - What are the best audition tips for landing a role on “Yellowjackets”?

-Showtime’s series is equal parts psychological drama, horror, dark comedy, and coming-of-age story.
+The series is equal parts psychological drama, horror, dark comedy, and coming-of-age story.
 “Yellowjackets” follows a talented high school girls’ soccer team whose plane crashes in the Canadian wilderness in the ’90s.
 The passengers who make it out of the wreckage are then forced to survive in the woods for 19 months.
-The story alternates between 1996 and modern day, following four survivors who are now middle-aged.
+The story alternates between 1996 and the modern day, focusing on four survivors who are now middle-aged.

 - Melanie Lynskey as Shauna